isaacg1/isaacg1.github.io/_posts/2022-02-18-cs-gender-society.md

 ---
 ## CS, Gender, and Society

 Men are overrepresented in CS and Software engineering, relative to wider society.
-Trans women are similarly overepresented.
+Trans women are similarly overrepresented.
 Various attempts at explanation have been put forward, including bias/discouragement/socialization, as well as inherent differences.
 In my opinion, there are likely many overlapping effects, which affect any given person to wildly varying degrees.
-In particular, I believe in the practical takeaway of "overepresentation indicates that bias may well exist, so look carefully and in an ongoing fashion."
+In particular, I believe in the practical takeaway of "overrepresentation indicates that bias may well exist, so look carefully and in an ongoing fashion."

 I want to examine one explanation that I've heard proposed: